Enrollment Checklist

 To sign up or compare meal-plan options, go to go.ncsu.edu/MealPlans.
 You have until September 30 each fall and January 31 each spring to make changes.

-Your IEP program fee and university fees must be paid by the last day of orientation.
-This is before classes begin.
+Your IEP program fee and university fees must be paid on or before orientation.
+This is the Friday before classes begin.
 The total IEP program fee and mandatory university fees can be found on the Full-Time Program Costs page (fees are subject to change at any time).

 Payment will be made through your MyPack Portal.
 Payment options can be found on the Student Services Center website.
 Cash and personal checks are not accepted forms of payment.